 d) Being very emotional

-10. Fight or flight response is triggered by:
+10. Combat or flight response is triggered by:

 a) Hypothalamus